sbunivedu/weather-app/README.md

 ## Stage 5
 This version allows users to enter a city name and updates the location name on the screen.
 The steps to arrive at this stage are covered in chapter 1 up to page 66.

+## Stage 6
+This version fetch weather data from an API.
+The steps to arrive at this stage are covered in chapter 1 up to page 82.

+Because "metaweather.com" API is no longer available.
+We will change the API URL to a mock API.
+Please check out the `api.js` for details.